azeek21/Next-Notes/src/pages/README.md

 ```
 ### Additions to SSG (getStaticProps and Link magic)
 When we build the app it builds all the pages as we mentioned earlier, AND <br/>
 Here's the big brain moment: If the page user request has any <Link>s to other pages that use getStaticProps inside the app, nextJs prefetches the data in the background and caches it :exploding_head: .
 And when it detects user's willing to go to that page <Link> is pointing to, nextJs check's for any cheanges before even user clicks on the link and renewes the cached data if it's changed othervise it'll not do anything.
-This gives user a butter smooth experience.
+This gives user a butter smooth experience.<br/>

+* If current page contains a <Link> to another page, when users goes into that page clicking on <Link>, app will not send a request to the server, instead, the page gets rendered on client side with the prefetched JavaScript and Json if it uses any external static data.
+NOTE: Both JavaScript and Json will be already pre fetched when user is on the previous page that had a <Link /> to it.

 <br/>

 here's full code: